 - Anti-transpirant spray for cut branches (do not use on potted blue spruce)

-Step one: Position potted spruce in a large, frost-resistant container with drainage holes.
+Step 1: Position potted spruce in a large, frost-resistant container with drainage holes.
 Insert a generous assortment of boughs and branches around the tree's base as shown, pushing them well into the soil (do not cut them too short or they will dry out).
 Cascade a few more over the rim of the container to hide its edges.

-Step two: Using florist's wire, bind together two pieces of variegated boxwood, one staked pine cone and a large magnolia stem.
+Step 2: Using florist's wire, bind together two pieces of variegated boxwood, one staked pine cone and a large magnolia stem.
 Create as many of these clusters as you like, positioning them as desired among the upper boughs of the spruce.
 Affix clusters with additional wire.

-Step three: Water pot well and keep soil moist until freeze-up; the spruce may overwinter in warmer arts of the country.
+Step 3: Water pot well and keep soil moist until freeze-up; the spruce may overwinter in warmer arts of the country.
 For extra insurance, water during any late-winter thaws and, when possible, heap some snow around the spruce to keep it from drying out.